-Material and methods
+2 - Material and methods

-The campus of the Federal Institute of Education, Science and Technology of Sao Paulo (hence referred to simply as IFSP-SRQ) is located in a peripheral area of Sao Roque Municipality, Sao Paulo State (Brazil).
-Its online homepage is http://srq.ifsp.edu.br/.
-Geographical coordinates are 23°33'S and 47°09'W. The campus area covers approximately 36,000 m2.
+Various and diversified activities, such as projects, group work, field trip inventories, on-line material composing etc., have been employed for the last three years at the Federal Institute of Education, Science and Technology of Sao Paulo, campus Sao Roque (Sao Paulo State, Brazil), with Biological Sciences undergraduate students.
+The campus is located in a peripheral are of Sao Roque Municipality, Sao Paulo State (Brazil); its online homepage is http://srq.ifsp.edu.br/; geographical coordinates are 23°33'168''S and 47°09'005''W. The campus area covers approximately 36,000 m2.
 Its average altitude is 826 m above sea level (Figure 1).